mywristbands/puptinder/Sprint_Planning_Meeting_4.md

 ### Alannah Woodward

-What I have done:
+What I have done: Transferred all data between screens to be able to upload profile to the database,[here](https://github.com/ECS189E/project-f19-puptinder/commit/d372dfc142d972782563e5c561d7e39b29145a7a); Added error checking for the first profile view, [here](https://github.com/ECS189E/project-f19-puptinder/commit/b556830f40d64c00ad8371dca039d9367b0ae5d1).
+Have done some work for profile set up from database, but not currently functional.

 Any roadblocks: None so far.

-What I plan to do:
+What I plan to do: Finish the UI and get the API functions integrated.